Table of Contents

 Success story: Penspen and CBM in critical assets

 Penspen, as Inspenet’s strategic partner and an international reference in engineering and pipeline integrity, has demonstrated the transformative value of Condition-Based Monitoring applied to critical infrastructure.
-Penspen’s international experience provides a clear example of the value offered by intelligent inspection as part of condition-based monitoring.
+Penspen’s international experience provides a clear example of the value offered by smart inspection as part of condition-based monitoring.

 One of the most representative cases occurred in a 57 km, 42-inch oil pipeline in Indonesia, where the operator faced uncertainty about the real condition of the pipeline just months after commissioning.

 To evaluate its condition, Penspen applied an advanced Smart Pig Fingerprint internal inspection, capable of capturing thousands of metal-loss signals with much higher resolution than traditional techniques.
-The result revealed a critical finding:
+The result revealed a critical finding: more than 41,462 internal indications compatible with early corrosion, distributed along several pipeline sections.

 Given this evidence, the integrity team determined that 10 segments did not meet ASME B31.G requirements, and were immediately replaced to ensure safe operation.
+A subsequent investigation identified the root cause: corrosion did not originate in service, but during pipe transport and storage before pipeline construction.

 This case demonstrated two key elements: